cddlimited/FED-Guidelines/README.md

 ````

 ## The Workflow

 The Front-End workflow for a new build can be summarised like this:

 * planning and project setup
-* building the pattern library
+* building the pattern library (NOT YET IMPLEMENTED)
 	* building of modules
 		* writing of the module markup
 		* writing of the module CSS